stars-and-signs/stars-and-signs/docs/core_rules/09-protagonist-resources.md

 # Hope

-Hope is an abstract representation of what makes a protagonist truly special: their courage, optimism, and conviction.
+Hope is a quantification representation of what makes a protagonist truly special: their courage, optimism, and conviction.
 Hope fuels Trait invocations and certain features.
+Each protagonist has a 5 slot Hope Resource Counter.
+Each slot is worth 1 Hope.

 ## **Spending Hope**

 Protagonists can spend Hope to invoke Traits.
 Some features provide additional uses for Hope.
 Hope can also be spent to decrease a protagonist’s Despair (see Despair).

-## **Refreshing and Regaining Hope**
+## **Regaining Hope**

-Each protagonist has a pool of 5 Hope points, which is their Hope Refresh.
-At each Major Milestone, a protagonist resets their number of Hope points to their Hope Refresh.
-Protagonists can also regain Hope by compelling Traits.
+At each Major Milestone, each protagonistt clears their filled Hope slots.
+A protagonist may also regain Hope by compelling Traits.

-Protagonists may increase their Hope Refresh by gaining Negative Connections to other protagonists.
+Protagonists may gain Temporary Hope by gaining Negative Connections to other protagonists.

 ---